diegoBlaylock/StartUp/README.md

   2. Piano notes are relayed from the piano player to all listeners.

 - **React** - Application ported to use the React web framework.

+## HTML deliverable

+For this deliverable I built out the structure of my application using HTML.

+- **HTML pages** - Seven HTML page that represent the ability to login, create a user, create a room, search for a room, and watch a room as a listener and a piano player.
+- **Links** - The login page automatically links to the create_user page and discover page.
+Every page after login contains a link to the login page as well as the view_profile page.
+The discovery page contains links to the player_room page and listener_room page.
+- **Text** - Text is represented on almost every level.
+Text is on the player profile as bio.
+Text is also present in descriptions of the rooms shown as tooltips on the discover page.
+Also in the Chat function in the rooms page
+- **Images** - I added images simply as the favicon.ico and at the top of most pages.
+The piano for the room pages will be rendered using css
+- **DB/Login** - Input box and submit button for login.
+All rooms will be stored on the database
+- **WebSocket** - The chat function will send messages using web sockets and also the playing of the piano will send the midi data through web sockets